 We visited in October and there were many other families, we were not alone.
 Yet it is clearly a predominately adult environment, but there is no reason if you exercise a little caution you cannot enjoy this incredibly wonderful place as a family.

-And with the help of the boys I have compiled a list of things kids absolutely love about Las Vegas-Las Vegas With Kids
+And with the help of the boys I have compiled a list of things to do with kids in Las Vegas-Las Vegas

-The theming, as soon as you step out of your hotel it is everywhere-Las Vegas With Kids
+The theming, as soon as you step out of your hotel it is everywhere.

 Every hotel is extravagantly styled in its own unique way.
 We stayed in the MGM Grande it is huge, more of a village than a hotel, with many restaurants, shops and bars.
 The hotel pool complex is just incredible, and as we visited later in the season it was more of a chilled environment than in full on party mode.

-Of course the MGM for kids all about the Lion-Las Vegas With Kids
+Of course the MGM Grande is all about the Lions.

 The boys loved feeding time; we set our Vegas clocks around Lion feeding times so the boys could see it every day.
 And just watching the keepers snuggle with these huge powerful animals was incredible to watch.

-Our view from our suite was overlooking the New York Hotel-Las Vegas With Kids
+Our view from our suite was overlooking the New York Hotel

 Incredible theming with a roller coaster built into the facade, a Jelly Bean shop and a tradition Irish bar.
 There was always some sort of New York style street party going on outside the hotel; it was so much fun, and an incredible atmosphere.